Date of Award:

 The simultaneous multielement capabilities of XRF allowed for an extensive screening study for high levels of toxic minerals in the fast foods.
 Levels of selenium, arsenic, and aluminum in fast foods were determined by XRF.
 Inductively coupled plasma was used to screen for high cadmium levels since cadmium detection limits by XRF were too high to be of value.

 Williams, Lisa R., "A Quantitative Assessment of Minerals of Toxicological Importance in Utah Fast Foods" (1989).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5373.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .